 Ion lasers are a type of gas lasers where ions are used as laser-active agents.
 Usually, some positively charged noble gas ions such as Ar+, Ar2+ or Kr+ play the key role.
 They are formed by excitation processes in an intense electric dc arc discharge, while neutral atom gas lasers usually use a glow discharge, normally with much lower power density.
 The degree of ionization is typically a few percent, and the gas pressure of the order of 100 Pa.

 Ion lasers belong to the most important visible gas lasers, and some are even suitable as ultraviolet lasers.
 In contrast to that, most other gas lasers emit in the infrared.
-The shorter emission wavelength of ion lasers are related to the fact that the ionization energies of ions are substantially larger than those of neutral atoms – often well above 15 eV.
+The shorter emission wavelengths of ion lasers are related to the fact that the ionization energies of ions are substantially larger than those of neutral atoms – often well above 15 eV.
 This is particularly true for doubly charged ions like Ar2+, which are suitable for ultraviolet lasers.

 Most ion lasers are used in continuous-wave operation.
 Pulsed operation is in principle possible, but in quasi-continuous mode with pulse durations in the microsecond region, not in the form of Q switching.